Efficient Simulation of Non-Markovian Path Integrals via Imaginary Time Evolution of an Effective Hamiltonian: METHODS

 We now analyze the computational scaling of TEMPO and PT-TEMPO for diagonal system-bath couplings.
-In our implementation, the forward and backward index variables are separated as $s_1^+, s_1^-, s_2^+, s_2^-, \cdots, s_{N_t}^+, s_{N_t}^-$ rather than $s_1^\pm, s_2^\pm, \cdots, s_{N_t}^\pm$, which doubles the number of sites but reduces the per-site cost.
-In the equations and figures presented in this paper, however, we group the forward and backward indices into a single site for clarity.
-The computational complexity of a two-layer contraction is $O(N_t M_O^2 M_S^2 d^2)$, where $M_O$ is the bond dimension of the MPO in Eq.~\eqref{eq:if_incremental_mpo}, $M_S$ is the bond dimension of the MPS representing the overall influence functional (PT-TEMPO) or ADT (TEMPO), $d$ is the system Hilbert space dimension, and $N_t$ is the number of time steps.
-After contraction, the scaling of tensor decomposition and compression based on QR and SVD is $O(N_t M^3_S M^3_O d)$.\cite{li2020numerical} Since the optimal $M_O$ scales as $O(d^2)$ and there are $N_t$ layers, the overall cost is $O(N_t^2 M_S^2 d^6)$ for contractions and $O(N_t^2 M_S^3 d^7)$ for decompositions.
-The standard TEMPO and PT-TEMPO algorithms thus exhibit steep scaling with respect to the system dimension $d$, which prohibits the efficient treatment of multi-state dynamics.
-Additionally, manual construction of the MPOs for the incremental influence functional in Eq.~\eqref{eq:if_incremental_mpo} is non-trivial and laborious.
-For example, in Ref.~\onlinecite{strathearn2018efficient}, it was found that for the spin-boson model, terms sharing the same factor $(s_k^+-s_k^-)$ can be merged to reduce $M_O$.
-Such detailed optimizations are important for efficient simulations but difficult to implement systematically, especially for complex system-bath couplings.
-These two limitations motivate the development of the EH-TEMPO algorithm presented in the next section.
+Building upon the original algorithm proposed in Ref.~\onlinecite{strathearn2018efficient}, our implementation separates the forward and backward index variables into $s_1^+, s_1^-, s_2^+, s_2^-, \cdots, s_{N_t}^+, s_{N_t}^-$ rather than $s_1^\pm, s_2^\pm, \cdots, s_{N_t}^\pm$.
+Although this doubles the total number of sites, it significantly reduces the computational cost per site.
+In the equations and figures presented in this paper, however, we group the forward and backward indices into a single site for clarity. the computational complexity of tensor contraction is $\mathcal{O}(N_t^2 M_S^2 d^3)$, where $M_O$ is the bond dimension of the MPO in Eq.~\eqref{eq:if_incremental_mpo}, $M_S$ is the bond dimension of the MPS representing the overall influence functional (PT-TEMPO) or ADT (TEMPO), $d$ is the system Hilbert space dimension, and $N_t$ is the number of time steps.
+After contraction, the scaling of tensor decomposition for canonicalization and compression is $\mathcal{O}(N_t^2 M^3_S d^4)$.~\cite{li2020numerical} \jr{ The detailed analysis of computational complexity is presented in the Appendix~\ref{appendix:scaling}. } The standard TEMPO and PT-TEMPO algorithms thus exhibit steep scaling with respect to the system dimension $d$, especially in tensor decomposition, which prohibits the efficient treatment of multi-state dynamics.
+This limitation motivate the development of the EH-TEMPO algorithm presented in the next section.